timescale/docs.timescale.com-content/getting-started/scaling-out.md

 When creating the data node, you should:

-* Provide a (local) name to use when referring to the data node from this database.
+* Provide a name to use when referring to the data node from this database.

 * Provide the host where the hypertable partition for the distributed